-Early on the evening of my last day off from work, my husband was watching the news when he called me with great urgency into the living room.
+Early on the evening of my last day off from work, my husband was watching the news when he urgently called me into the living room.
 There I heard the announcement calling for all available medical staff from any hospital to report to my hospital.
 There had been a disaster and it was not a drill!

 There had been an explosion at one of the three oil refinery towers.
 This explosion had caused several enormous metal plates from the top of the tower to cave-in down the middle of the 30 story structure.
-An explosion happened before or after this event with resultant burn injuries.
+An explosion happened before or after this event with resultant flames and people trapped, burned or killed.
 There were twenty injured and eleven immediately killed from the falling plates of the building, I found out later.

 What else could I do?

 I was compelled to do what I could, even though I had only worked in ICU/CCU for a few months.
 I would do the best I could.
 I felt totally unprepared for the sight of only two towers instead of the usual three as I topped the bridge.
 The reality of it all began then.

 I arrived on my unit within an hour.
 All the bodies and body parts were brought to our small emergency room for identification.
 Though our hospital was very small compared to the huge hospitals like Charity, Oschner, or others, it was the closest facility to the conflagration in that structure.
 There were three victims who needed help fast!
 Only so much could be done at the site of the disaster.

 Our unit was to care for three men, who had burns and would be developing respiratory problems from the chemicals and smoke they inhaled.
 The Emergency Department was busy receiving patients, assessing and triaging victims.

 The operating room (I believe) was the site of debridement of wounds and removal of burned on clothing, ashes, and chemicals under sedation or anesthesia.
 The entire hospital staff and those who came to help were instantly put to work preparing for or caring for the victims.